HL-expanded-logo-with-transparent-background-blue

 • Lead counsel defending numerous health care service plans and health insurers in multiple lawsuits filed in federal and state courts by an assignee of a substance use treatment provider seeking millions of dollars in reimbursement for services allegedly rendered to members and insureds.
 Disposed of the actions on a motion to dismiss.

 • Lead counsel defending a health care service plan in a bad faith and unfair competition lawsuit filed by a member seeking to recover damages for the plan’s denial of prior authorization for spinal surgery.
 Disposed of the action in part on a motion for summary judgment, which later facilitated a favorable settlement.
-Member of the trial team defending a health insurer in over 30 lawsuits filed by out-of-network providers seeking reimbursement for substance use treatment and mental health services allegedly rendered to insureds.
-All lawsuits were successfully resolved or dismissed.

 • Member of the trial team defending a health care service plan in a wrongful death and bad faith lawsuit involving an untested and experimental cancer treatment.
 Disposed of the action on summary judgment.
-Lead trial counsel defending a health care service plan in a lawsuit involving coverage for prescription drugs.
-Disposed of the action on summary judgment.
-Lead trial counsel defending a health care service plan and health insurer in complex lawsuits involving coverage for hepatitis C treatment.
-Successfully resolved the cases through favorable settlements.

 • Member of the trial team defending a health care service plan in a high-profile administrative action in which the California Department of Managed Health Care sought the second-largest fine in the department’s history for the health plan’s alleged failure to provide timely access to mental health care.
 Settled on the eve of trial.